home lab

 Parallels

 For MacOS users, Parallels Desktop is a go-to solution.
-It provides an easy-to-use interface, high performance, and excellent support for various operating systems.
+It provides all the desktop virtualization features that most will want on their macOS device.
 With Parallels, MacOS users can effortlessly run other operating systems like Windows and Linux, which is particularly beneficial for your home lab setup.

 If you have a Mac environment, this may be a good option for those wanting to start experimenting with different operating systems and running various server workloads.